 What is Silenor?

-Silenor is used to treat insomnia in people who have trouble staying asleep.
+Silenor tablets are used to treat insomnia in people who have trouble staying asleep.

-This medication guide provides information about the Silenor brand of doxepin.
+This medication guide provides information about the Silenor brand of doxepin used to treat insomnia.
 Sinequan and other generic brands of doxepin used to treat depression or anxiety are not covered in this medication guide.
 Silenor tablets are not for use in treating depression.

 You should not use Silenor if you have untreated narrow-angle glaucoma or severe problems with urination.

 Some people using this medicine have engaged in activity such as driving, eating, or making phone calls and later having no memory of the activity.
 If this happens to you, stop taking Silenor and talk with your doctor.

 Before taking this medicine